ba-dresden/ba-latex-template/docs/usage/simple.md

 The template uses the biblatex package to deal with the bibliography and citations and provides customized styles for it, which are automatically loaded in simple mode.
 Biblatex own its own has a load functionality, so feel free to consult their [documentation](https://ctan.mc1.root.project-creative.net/macros/latex/contrib/biblatex/doc/biblatex.pdf) and [cheatsheet](http://tug.ctan.org/info/biblatex-cheatsheet/biblatex-cheatsheet.pdf).

-At first it is required to setup a bibliography database.
+At first it is required to set up a bibliography database.
 One needs to create a file with the `.bib` extension in the file tree.
 ```text
 somedirectory